m-ld/sustainable-web-apps/spec/index.md

 available to move _to_.

-Thus the second reason: there is a technological disincentive to developing healthy apps.
+Thus the second reason: there is a technological disincentive to developing sustainable apps.
 It's simply much easier to develop an application in which everyone's data is centralized in a database under the application developer's control.
 Exposing that data via some sort of API is a good deal of extra effort that can be hard to justify.
 Interchanging data with other applications, to the